 - Click the (Roaming client settings) icon.

-- Check Disable Roaming Client when on an Umbrella Protected Network and Save.
+- Check Disable DNS redirection while on an Umbrella Protected Network and click Save.

 - Double check to ensure you've met all the prerequisites as mentioned earlier in this article.

 Once these steps are completed, the Umbrella roaming client will receive the change in ~10 minutes.
 You should see this reflected in your tray icon.